marianaescobar/Examen-Final-Grupo-4/README.md

 ‎
 ## Features
 - **Customize the source of economic information**: Select the economic topic of interest (inflation, employment, interest rates, foreign exchange market, etc.).
-- **Add News Links**: Provide links to relevant news articles that will be analyzed by the application.
+- **Add News headline**: Provide headlines to relevant news articles that will be analyzed by the application.
 - **Generate a Combined Analysis**: The application extracts key information from the news to complement the financial impact calculation, adjusting the results based on the current context.

 ## Setup